Improving Outdoor Experiences through Accessible Materials

 by Meghan McDevitt, October 15, 2024

 Since its founding 15 years ago, Kids in Parks has strived to engage kids and families in outdoor activities that foster meaningful connections to nature and improve overall health and well-being.
 However, the KIP Team knows there are many obstacles when it comes to recreating in outdoor spaces.
 Beyond physical limitations, like cost and transportation, social barriers, including language, safety, knowledge, and culture, play a huge role in one’s enjoyment in nature.
 Through the Kids in Parks ‘Adventures,’ children are able to experience new places while sparking an interest in the natural world.
-Without access to these outdoors experiences, individuals cannot receive the wide range of health benefits and build a positive connection to nature.
-Our main goal is to enhance park amenities through educational materials and engaging prizes, which is why we are excited to share some of our new projects designed for an even broader audience.
+Without access to outdoor experiences, individuals cannot receive the wide range of health benefits and build a positive connection to nature.
+By enhancing park amenities through Kids in Parks materials and prizes, we can provide fun, educational outdoor activities for even more kids wanting to get outside, which is why we are excited to share some of our newest projects this year.

 To provide more outdoor experiences for ALL kids and families, Kids in Parks has implemented several strategies to create more inclusive content.
 These projects include: the development of our new mobile web-app, the creation of bilingual brochures and Spanish prize cards, and the alteration of material designs to be more accessible for those with disabilities.
 Through these improvements, Kids in Parks hopes to enrich outdoor experiences for anyone using the program, especially our Spanish-speaking participants.